The telc exam A1 is an exam for people who have had either 100-150 hours of lessons or acquired basic knowledge of German through independent study.

 Yes, you can!
 If you have to show proof of your German level at the German embassy or the General Consulate when applying for the visa, the telc A1 certificate proves that you have knowledge of German.
 The certificate is accepted by all German embassies.

-The telc Deutsch A1 exam usually takes place on a Friday – both parts of the exam (written and oral) are done on the same day.
-The results are usually available after approx. six weeks.
+It usually takes place on a Friday – both parts of the exam (written and oral) are done on the same day.
+The results are usually available within approx. five weeks.
 You can find the exact dates and prices here.

 A mock exam can be found here: www.telc.net